 Search and Buy flydubai Flights Online with Alternative Airlines

-Make a flydubai reservation and find some amazing deals with discounted Iraqi Airways tickets at Alternative Airlines
+Make a flydubai reservation to find some amazing deals and discounted flight tickets

 Today, flydubai operates more than 1,400 flights a week with over 500 pilots and 1,000 cabin crew.

-The airline operates between a total of 95 destinations, serving the Middle East, North Africa, East Africa, the Indian subcontinent, Asia and Europe from Dubai.
+The airline flies between over 95 destinations: serving the Middle East, North Africa, East Africa, the Indian subcontinent, Asia and Europe from Dubai.
 These destinations include Abha, Alexandria, Amsara, Astana, Bahrain, Madinah, Lucknow, Lar, Kuwait, Krasnodar, Multan, Mumbai, Muscat, Mattala, Colombo, Dammam, Dar es Salaam, Delhi, Dhaka, Salalah, Shiraz, Sialkhot, Skopje, Sofia, Quetta, Najaf, Kiev, Kochi, Kabul, Karachi, Jeddah, Jouf, Istanul and many others.

 flydubai offers a Business Class service in which you are one of 12 passengers with built-in lumbar support, generous recline and extendable leg-rests and 12.1 inch built touchscreen.

 flydubai's Economy Class cabin bag allowance is one item with maximum dimensions of 55cm x 40cm x 20cm, and maximum weight of 7kg.
 If travelling with an infant, passengers are allowed to bring one extra bag.